Wasson Bluff: Tiny dinosaur tracks

 On April 10, 1984, veteran fossil hunter and amateur geologist, Eldon George, made a discovery that drew the world's attention to Wasson Bluff.
 George was riding along the shoreline on his all-terrain vehicle when he stopped behind an outcropping to take shelter from the wind.
 As he bent over his ATV to warm his hands, his experienced eye picked out what appeared to be tiny tracks.
 Using a jackknife, he gradually exposed five fossil trackways imprinted in a slab of sandstone measuring 16x14 in.
 The three-toed, penny-sized footprints were made by a theropod dinosaur about the size of a robin.
 They were the smallest dinosaur tracks ever found.

 Although the tiny dinosaur tracks are Eldon George's most famous discovery, he made many others in a career that began in the 1940s and ended with his death in 2018.
-His finds include a wide variety of fossilized amphibian and dinosaur prints that were displayed, along with the world's smallest dinosaur tracks, at his Parrsboro Rock and Mineral Shop before he donated them to a local geological museum in 2015.
+His finds include a wide variety of fossilized amphibian and dinosaur prints that were displayed, along with the world's smallest dinosaur tracks, at his Parrsboro Rock and Mineral Shop before he donated them to the Fundy Geological Museum in 2015.
 One of them, also found at Wasson Bluff, is a 17 in track that may have been made by a primitive, two-legged, crocodile-like creature that was nearly 20 feet long.